cpfiffer/microstructure.exchange/index.md

 ### Events

 - The 5th Future of Financial Information Conference is set to take place at HEC Paris, France on 15-16 May 2023.
 The submission deadline is 18 December 2022.
-For more information, see [https://futfin.info/conference](https://futfin.info/conference).
+For more information, see [https://futfin.info/conference](https://futfin.info/conference)
-- Andreas Park (he/him)

 ### Data